Directing the Gallery

-After his studies at Cambridge University, Jeremy qualified as an accountant and worked for five years in London – his last position being at Babcock Power.
-In 1980 Jeremy was appointed Financial Manager of Otis Elevator Company for Lebanon and Syria, for its factory based on the Green Line in Beirut.
-For more than two years he lived, worked and travelled throughout the Middle East during the difficult times of the civil war and the Israeli conflict, meeting and working with people of different faiths and cultures.
+After his studies at Cambridge University, Jeremy lived and worked in the Lebanon and Syria on the Green Line in Beirut during the difficult times of the civil war and the Israeli conflict, meeting and working with people of different faiths and cultures.

-After his time in Lebanon, Jeremy moved to Paris where he met his wife Sheila, and in 1985 he was appointed MD for Otis – East and Central Africa, based in Nairobi, Kenya.
-First as MD, then owner of the companies, Jeremy spent nine years building up the business and travelling throughout Africa.
+After his time in Lebanon, Jeremy moved to Paris where he met his wife Sheila, and from 1985 he was based in Nairobi, Kenya, travelling throughout Africa.
 This was a challenging time with frequent political unrest.

 In 1995 Jeremy sold his businesses in East Africa and moved the family back to England.
 Having worked for Thyssen International in South Africa, he returned to his student home of Cambridge, acquiring First Edition Translations in 1997 (sold in 2016), and assumed control and the direction of Primavera in 1999.

 Jeremy holds a permanent exhibition of British artwork at College Farm.
 This is open by appointment and through the National Garden Scheme.